fengw/pyABF/README.md

 Specific applications of the module can be found on github.com/fengw/ABFanalysis

 ## Requirement
-    * python 2.7 (numpy, matplotlab, pyproj, MySQLdb, pynga)
-    * optional (to do the NGA analysis)
+python 2.7 (numpy, matplotlab, pyproj, MySQLdb, pynga) optional (to do the NGA analysis)
 OpenSHA (along with Java)
 Matlab

 ## Note
-   Add the path where this folder is located in to your python path (for library searching) For example, if this folder pyABF is located in $HOME/local/pylib, then in your .bashrc
+   Add the path where this folder is located in to your python path (for library searching).
+   For example, if this folder pyABF is located in $HOME/local/pylib, then in your .bashrc

     export PYTHONPATH=${your path home path}/site-packages
     export PYTHONPATH=${PYTHONPATH}:"$HOME/local/pylib"

+We want to see what will happen.